justingamble/nfl_rushing/README.md

         asdf local elixir 1.11.3-otp-23
 ```

-5. In your favourite editor, open `config/dev.exs` and locate the section
+5. In your favourite editor, open `config/dev.exs` and `config/test.exs`.
+For each file, locate the section
    starting with:
 ```elixir
         config :nfl_rushing, NflRushing.Repo